Choosing the Right Cover Crops

 Species of tillage or oilseed radishes produce long taproots that tackle soil compaction and scavenge nutrients, and they winterkill and decompose quickly in the spring.
 They work well for grazing.

 This brassica is an oilseed with fibrous roots.
-Some varieties are also known as canola, typically a cash crop.
+Some varieties are also known as canola, typically when grown as a cash crop.
 Winter rapeseed varieties work well as a cover crop that prevents soil erosion and supports grazing.

 Another cool-season option, turnips tolerate cold better than radishes, which supports winter grazing.
 They also capture soil nutrients and ease compaction.
 Turnips mix well with grasses.